rackerlabs/docs-cloud-monitoring/api-docs/api-reference/methods/post-test-a-check-with-debug.rst

 This operation causes Rackspace Cloud Monitoring to attempt to run the check on the specified monitoring zones and return the results.
-This allows you to test the check parameters in a single step before the check is actually created in the system.
+This enables you to test the check parameters in a single step before the check is actually created in the system.
 This call also includes debug information.
 Currently debug information is only available for the remote.http check and includes the response body.